DACSS/blogbuilder/DOCUMENTATION.md

 ## Installation
-Note: This is a first time task only and you may skip this part if you have devtools and blogbuilder already installed.
+Note: This is a first time task only and you may skip this part if you have the packages mentioned below already installed.

 #### Install distill